 When lighting an area for hanging clothing, place your strip light close to the wardrobe rod for a bright and clear view of every item.
 If you’re lighting a shelf or display, place the strips close to the back wall to bring light to the back of the shelf.
 You’ll use more of the space when it’s fully illuminated.

 Puck lights are perfect for accent lighting.
 Often surface-mounted or recessed, pucks create a cone of light that can often be customized to your preferred brightness and temperature.
-Puck lighting is a common go-to when it comes to small closet lighting, making it possible to increase lighting in areas where space is limited.
+Puck lighting is a common go-to when it comes to small closet lighting ideas, making it possible to increase lighting in areas where space is limited.

 Part of a layered lighting approach, a lamp in your closet can help draw attention to focal points or provide additional light for specific tasks.
 This is an excellent opportunity to personalize your space, complementing the space with unique or modern closet lighting that reflects your unique personality.